cheevahagadog/blog/content/post/relative.md

  It's healthy to get out of your head/house every so often.
  But you shouldn't stay outside, enduring the elements under some kind of self-imposed banishment.

-But I digress...

 ## The turning point
+But I digress.
 This advance of subjectivism was stopped once I realized the power of a simple question.

 > **"Is that true?"**